mondejar/ecg-classification/README.md

 # License
-This repository is available under [GNU GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.html).
+The code of this repository is available under [GNU GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.html).